manuelsobral/datasciencecoursera/README.md

 datasciencecoursera
 ===================

+## Title added
-This is for the data scientist's toolbox course
+This is for the data scientist's toolbox course.